Street Sweeping in Minneapolis

 - Phone calls to residents – During the spring and fall sweeps, in addition to the "No Parking" signs that will be posted the day before sweepers come through, the City will make about 3,500 automated phone calls each evening to let residents know their street will be swept the next day.
 Listed, residential telephone numbers will be called.

-- Videos – Street sweeping is explained in English, Hmong, Somali and Spanish as part of the City’s “Did you know...” series of short videos that can be viewed at www.YouTube.com/cityofminneapolis and on City cable channels 14 and 79.
+Street sweeping is explained in English, Hmong, Somali and Spanish as part of the City’s “Did you know...” series.
+These videos and others can be viewed at www.YouTube.com/cityofminneapolis and on City cable channel 14.
 Residents who have friends or neighbors who speak these languages are encouraged to share links to the videos.

 - English: See how and why Minneapolis sweeps streets and what you can do to help keep streets and waterways clean in this video from the Minneapolis “Did you know…” series.

 - Spanish: Vea en este video de las series “Sabia Usted” como y porque Minneapolis barre las calles y limpia las vias fluviales.